dolanklock/revit-rooms-to-json/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-*This add-on was originaly designed to use Revit room geometries in Power BI reports, but can be applied to any program or script using geojson (.geojson) or topojson (.json) files.*
+*This add-on was originaly designed to use Revit room geometries in Power BI reports, but can be applied to any program or script using geojson (.geojson) or topojson (.json) files.
+Currently the add-on does not support ellipse shaped Revit room geometries.*
 <br>
 <br>
 Select rooms, export file type, and data exported (defaults to room Number and room Level):